 In digital design, portfolios matter more than degrees.
 Experienced designers know that nothing sells design work quite like a striking portfolio.
-However, if you’re new to design you may be reluctant about making a portfolio – after all, creating a solid portfolio requires a lot of time and effort.
+However, if you’re new to design you may be reluctant about building a portfolio – after all, creating a solid portfolio requires a lot of time and effort.
 In this article, I will demonstrate how building your portfolio is a lucrative investment and provide a few practical tips that will help you produce a stellar portfolio (and don’t miss these beautiful examples of web design portfolios if you need inspiration).

 4 Advantages of Crafting Your Own Portfolio